AgnitumuS/ubjs/packages/codemirror-full/README.md

  - it uses an old version of lodash
  - we can't use jshint from SystemJS because it requires node's build-in module "events"

+Also we mode a JSHint to the devDependencies, because npm version of jshint is HUGE (100Mb)